darkarty/Make-HTML-table-forToot-/README.md

 # forToot

-python script to create html table, using same style as original table
+python script to create html table, using same style as original table. puts people in alphabetical order based on their last names, also inserts A - Z anchors.

 steps: